 Athletic trainers must be aware of the severe spinal risk to the spinal cord, especially to the cervical vertebrae.

-.
+Athletes should be educated about the potential risk of cervical spine injury.

 Educational videos exhibiting correct technique may be used as part of a risk management meeting for parents and athletes.

-Athletes must be presented with the potential risk of cervical spine injury and formal team education sessions should be held at least twice during the season; once before contact begins and again midway through the season.

 Parents and athletes should watch video “Heads up: Reducing the Risk of Head and Neck Injuries in Football” or other

 Athletes cannot use the facemask as the initial point of contact.